A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior: Experiments

 We evaluate the ability of GP-DHP to recover latent self-exciting dynamics by simulating from known discrete Hawkes models and assessing whether the model can reconstruct both the baseline and excitation components from observed count data.
 Neither the baseline nor excitation functions are assumed known during inference.

 \paragraph{Model Specification}

 Each simulated time series is generated from a discrete Hawkes process of length \( T = 6000 \).
 The event intensity is composed of a baseline function \( b(t) \) and an excitation kernel \( f(d) \), as described in Section~\ref{Proposed Model}.
-The baseline is modeled as a Gaussian process with a sum of periodic, linear, and constant kernels:
+We fit the GP-DHP model to each time series, where the baseline prior uses the separated level, linear, and finite-Fourier covariance from Equation~\eqref{eq:Kb-fourier},

-where \( P = 52 \) encodes annual periodicity (e.g., for weekly data), \( \ell_b \) controls the smoothness of the seasonal component, and \( \sigma_{b,c}^2 \) captures the magnitude of linear trend.
+where \(H_K\) contains sine and cosine seasonal harmonics but no intercept column; this is the probabilistic covariance \(K_b\), the numerical jitter entering only the factorized \(K_b^{\mathrm{num}}=K_b+\epsilon_b^2 I\), not the fitted model.

-The excitation kernel \( f(d) \) is assigned a zero-mean Gaussian Process prior that is \emph{nonstationary} in lag, built from an amplitude envelope and a warped RBF:
+The excitation kernel has the form in Equation~\eqref{eq:bridge-prior}: a normalized negative-binomial kernel plus a GP correction.
+The correction has the nonstationary lag covariance

-This construction smoothly correlates nearby lags while attenuating long-range effects through \(a(d)\) and compressing large lags via \(g(d)\).
-Both GP priors are centered at zero.
+This construction smoothly correlates nearby lags while attenuating long-range effects through \(a(d)\) and compressing large lags via \(w(d)\).
 Inference proceeds over the latent additive intensity, followed by the closed-form projection to $b$ and $f$ (see Section~\ref{Inference}).
+The diagonal terms in \(K_b\) and \(K_g\) are fixed numerical stabilizers and are not selected as modelling hyperparameters.